What is Crucial Conversation?

-Conversation is a daily chats, you do with your friends, colleague, relative and coworker.
-But, sometimes these small conversations turn into a serious issue and have a huge impact in our lives.
+The Conversation is a day to day chats, you do with your friends, colleague, relative and coworker.

 Forming the pool of information in conversation.

 What is Dialogue?